vaskort/vaskort.github.io/_posts/2017-10-08-create-your-first-end-to-end-test-in-5-minutes.md

     Then I should see the search term on top of the next page
 {% endhighlight %}

-Check a very useful article about gherkin syntax and some good practises of how to create feature files and BDD [here](http://www.bbc.co.uk/blogs/internet/entries/ff14236d-098a-3565-b678-ff4ba5776a5f).
+Check a very useful article on how to to create a feature file [here](http://www.bbc.co.uk/blogs/internet/entries/ff14236d-098a-3565-b678-ff4ba5776a5f).

 ### Test file (Step definition)